davidronnlid/movie-project/README.md

 I created this movie browsing app for two reasons.
 These are 1. for practice, and 2. to show competence with Redux state management as well as handling 3rd-party API data fetching.
 There are certainly many things that could be improved with this app.
 But I believe the two goals of the project have been achieved nonetheless.
 It would entail a reduction of efficiency to divert attention to other tasks than the specific ones that were set out as criteria for project completion initially.

 **Technologies used**
-- Redux
-- Redux Toolkit
-- React Redux
-- React
+- Redux, Redux Toolkit, React Redux, React
 - Axios
 - [The Movie Database API](https://developers.themoviedb.org/3)
-- JS
+- JS, HTML, CSS
-- HTML
+- Node and NPM
-- CSS
+- Git and GitHub
 - Netlify (including serverless functions and environment variables to hide API keys)

 ... and last but not least, Google (for inspiration regarding features, design and code solutions)!